WrongAnswer2/icpc-training/docs/icpc_training/20241101/training.md

 ## Problem B Explanation (ChatGPT):

-Certainly!
-Let's delve into the detailed step-by-step explanation of the provided C++ code.
-The code is designed to solve the problem of finding the maximum possible area of a *concave polygon* that can be formed from a given set of points, ensuring that the polygon has a strictly positive area.
-If such a polygon cannot be formed, the code outputs -1.

-Here's a structured breakdown of the algorithm and its implementation:

 ---

 ### *1. Overview of the Problem*

-Given \( n \) distinct points in a 2D plane (with no three points collinear), the task is to select a subset of these points (possibly all) and connect them to form a *concave polygon* with a positive area.
+Given $ n $ distinct points in a 2D plane (with no three points collinear), the task is to select a subset of these points (possibly all) and connect them to form a *concave polygon* with a positive area.
 The goal is to determine the *maximum possible area* of such a polygon.
 If forming a concave polygon is impossible, the output should be -1.

 ---